- Assignment 3 is due Nov. 15 and instructions are available here: PDF.

 Textbook: There is no single textbook that covers the concepts covered in this course.
 Therefore, the instructor will provide notes & other resources.

 08/23 Introduction to project topics.
+Lecture notes (PDF).
 Water pasteurization Basics.
 Solar-water desalination: MIT Review, Wiki, MIT solar desalination article 1, article 2.
 Solar refrigeration: Scientific American, Wiki.
 Daylighting Wiki, Hybrid systems: Renewable Energy World.
 Daylighting.
+Call from US Army about creating an individual desalination system here.

 09/13 [Assignment 1: Literature review presentations].
 Instructions for Assignment 2 are here.